-As stated in Section 2, Security of Personal Data, the ability to ensure ongoing confidentiality, integrity, and to restore the availability and access to personal data in a timely manner can be achieved with file integrity monitoring.
+As stated in Section 2, Security of Personal Data, the ability to ensure ongoing confidentiality, integrity, and restoration of the availability and access to personal data in a timely manner can be achieved with file integrity monitoring.
 Article 32 also states that encryption of personal data and the process for assessment and testing must also be achieved to be in compliance with the GDPR.
-A robust file integrity monitoring tool can do this and also help organizations achieve compliance for GPDR.
+A robust file integrity monitoring tool can do this and also help organizations achieve compliance with GPDR.

 To learn more, download the GDPR solution brief today.

 February 21, 2018